DaanVandenBosch/phantasmal-world/README.md

 2. cd to the project directory
 3. Install dependencies with `yarn`
 4. Launch server on [http://localhost:1623/](http://localhost:1623/) with `yarn start`
-5. src/index.tsx is the application's entry point
+5. src/index.ts is the application's entry point

 ### Tests

-Run tests with `yarn test`.
+Run tests with `yarn test` (or `yarn test --watch`).
 The testing framework used is Jest.

+### Linting and Code Formatting

+ESLint and Prettier are used for linting and formatting.

+Run with `yarn lint` and/or configure your editor to use the ESLint/Prettier configuration.

 ### Production Build